Deathnetworks/Trinity/README.md

 Changelog 1.7.1.3:

-* UI options have been added for managing Selling and Salvaging of Magic, Rare, and Legendary Items.
-This is still a WORK IN PROGRESS.
-More documentation and help text to come soon.
+* Tooltips describe each new UI option for managing Selling and Salvaging of Magic, Rare, and Legendary items.
+Note: Legendaries are never salvaged/sold when using only Trinity Scoring.

 * Combat Looting re-activated.
 Will use Demonbuddy > Settings > Enable combat looting checkbox